taoensso/carmine/README.md

 Likewise, I'll happily trade a little less throughput for simpler code.

+### YourKit

+Carmine was developed with the help of the [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp).
+YourKit, LLC kindly supports open source projects by offering an open source license.
+They also make the [YourKit .NET Profiler](http://www.yourkit.com/.net/profiler/index.jsp).

 ## Carmine supports the ClojureWerkz Project Goals

 ClojureWerkz is a growing collection of open-source, batteries-included [Clojure libraries](http://clojurewerkz.org/) that emphasise modern targets, great documentation, and thorough testing.